Housey History, Family Crest & Coats of Arms

 Migration of the Housey family to Ireland

 Some of the Housey family moved to Ireland, but this topic is not covered in this excerpt.

 Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Housey family to the New World and Oceana
+Migration of the Housey family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Housey or a variant listed above: Stephen Hussey and his wife Theodate, who settled in Boston in 1632; Christopher Hussey, who settled in Boston in 1632; David Hussey, who came to Virginia in 1648.

 - ^ Burke, John Bernard, The Roll of Battle Abbey.
 London: Edward Churton, 26, Holles Street, 1848, Print.